tomcdj71/public-tracker-blocker/README.md

 <table><tr><td>

-> **[?]**
+> **NOTE**
-Public Tracker Blocker is a simple script that parse url lists to add to the hosts file.
+> Public Tracker Blocker is a simple script that parse url lists to add to the hosts file.
 It helps to block public trackers so you can't use them in your torrent clients

 </td></tr></table>